awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/06-analytics.md

 ![](../imgs/analytics-kibana-menu.png)

+Then click on **Cluster dashboard**.
 The cluster administrator can setup various visualizations in the dashboard.

 !!! note
     The results of what you'll see in the cluster might be different than the example images below.
 Move your cursor above the visualizations to see pop-ups with more relevant information.
 You can also zoom in or out on the charts with date/time on the x-axis to see more details.